Linden King – President

 As President of Petovello Consulting Inc., Larry works with clients to improve their business and economic development objectives.
 Prior to starting his own firm, Larry was the Director of Economic Development for the City of Mississauga.
 He was with the City for twenty-three years in the areas of economic development and corporate management.
 Previously, Larry was with the Government of Ontario in senior policy and program roles in the fields of community renewal and economic development.

-Linden King – Vice President
+Luz Del Rosario – Vice President

 Ron Nisbet – Treasurer